 Over the course of Neon Genesis Evangelion, Gendo Ikari shows shades of cynicism in all directions following the "death" of his wife, Yui Ikari, when Unit 01 sucks her soul inside it and turns her to LCL then failing miserably to resurrect her, and finally, discovering that the first Rei clone he ever made from his attempts to rescue Yui, the one remnant of his wife's image, had been mercilessly strangled by Naoko Akagi in a fit of distraught anger (hearing that Gendo called her useless from Rei's mouth made her think it was her old enemy Yui taunting her), who killed herself violently after seeing what she did.
 At some point in his life, Gendo became afraid of bonding with anyone, even his son, and, having lost the one person in his life who truly understood and loved him, turns intensely cold, impassive, and morally oblivious to whatever he tries to do- only Instrumentality matters, for it will let him see Yui once more.
 In the midst of all this, Gendo literally ends up wearing tinted glasses after his old ones break while rescuing Rei from a superheated Entry Plug.
 While Gendo might seem to be heartless, he's really a Jerk with a Heart of Gold- down deep, there is regret for what he's done.

-Obito Uchiha in Naruto started out as a good kid until he get back from getting crushed in a jutsu induced landslide just in time to see his best friend murder the girl he liked.
-After that, he starts a evil organization and plan to become a physical god.
+Obito Uchiha in Naruto started out as a good kid until he got back from being crushed in a jutsu induced landslide just in time to see his best friend murder the girl he liked.
+After that, he starts an evil organization and plans to become a physical god.

-In Chuunibyou Demo Koi Ga Shitai, Most cured chuunis wear some type of these, though they can differ.
+In Chuunibyou Demo Koi sa Shitai!, Most cured chuunis wear some type of these, though they can differ.
 Some grow out of it on their own, while others have a pair beaten onto them by their family and friends.